edgard-mv/todo-api/README.md

 `GET /users/:username/lists`

-Your must provide the accessToken in the Authorization header of the request.
+You must provide the accessToken in the Authorization header of the request.

 ### Response
 This will return json containing all of the lists associated with the user.